Docmaps-Project/docmaps/README.md

 ### [sdk](/packages/sdk)

+> DEPRECATION NOTICE: the NPM package `docmaps-sdk` has been moved to `@docmaps/sdk`.
+>   (the source code still lives here.)
+>   Update your installs and imports accordingly.

 This package contains a library of JSON-parsing and string-parsing codecs based on `io-ts`, and associated Typescript types.
 These types can be used without `io-ts`, but that library natively integrates with `fp-ts` and enables easy encoding & decoding